Barclays Campus, Clyde Place, Glasgow

-Motionspot was appointed as the inclusive design consultant for Barclays’ Northern European headquarters in Glasgow, a 400,000 sq. ft. campus comprising three new buildings and two Grade B listed renovations, set within three acres of re-greened public realm alongside the River Clyde.
+Motionspot was appointed as the inclusive design consultant for Barclays’ Northern European headquarters in Glasgow, a 400,000 sq. ft. campus comprising three new buildings and two Grade B listed building renovations, set within three acres of regeneration of a brown field site alongside the River Clyde.

 Our role focused on embedding inclusive design principles from the outset, ensuring the campus supports people with diverse physical, cognitive, and sensory needs, including neurodiverse users, while fostering wellbeing, productivity, and a sense of belonging for all employees and visitors.
 This work aligned with Barclays’ ambition to be the most accessible and inclusive FTSE company and to create a barrier-free workplace that goes beyond statutory requirements.